 Veterinary advice should be sought from your local veterinarian before applying any treatment or vaccine.
 Not sure who to use?
 Look up veterinarians who specialize in poultry using our directory listing.
 Find me a Vet

-Broken Blood Feather
+Broken Blood Feathers

 Apply direct pressure over the bleeding feather to try to prevent excessive blood loss.